A bonfire in the garden is something many households enjoy – but it's important to know the rules around them.

 - Do stay vigilant: Pay attention at all times to ensure your bonfire is burning safely and to know if you need to act.
 'If any bonfires appear to be getting out of control, back away from the fire and call 999 immediately.
 Request the Fire & Rescue Service.'

 - Don't burn wet or green matter: This will almost certainly cause excess smoke that will annoy your neighbours.
 Most councils collect green garden waste separately – or you can compost it.
 'One tip is to try and bend any wood before throwing it into the fire.
 Any wood that bends rather than breaking is too moist and should not be used.'

 - Don't burn or build your bonfire with straw, bark or hay: This is a fire hazard and prohibited by most councils.

 - Do not burn rubber, oil, or plastic: This violates environmental protection laws.
 If it burns black, you shouldn't be burning it.
-Consider also any coatings that some wood may have, 'Wood that is covered in paint may cause safety concerns when trying to distinguish the fire due to the paint being flammable.'
+Consider also any coatings that some wood may have, as wood covered in paint may cause safety concerns, due to the paint being potentially flammable.